s0i37/net/README.md

 ![traceroute.png](demo/traceroute.png)

 ### tracebuster.py
-Find a hidden path into your network.
+Finds a hidden paths in your network.

-For example, collects a 3-hops uniq paths for each 255-subnetwork via 80/tcp packets:
+For example, collects a 3-hops uniq paths for each /24-subnetwork via 80/tcp packets:

 `sudo ./tracebuster.py 3 tcp 172.16.0.0/12 80`